ovoshlook/kemi-lua-test-suite/README.md

 return {
     mySuperTest = {
         description = "Test mymymodule",            -- Description of the test.
-REQUIRED testedFunction = kamailio.mymodule.func,    -- Function being tested. kamailio is a global              REQUIRED -- var where included modules will be pointed -- functions like ksr_requrest_route has to be -- called directly.
+REQUIRED testedFunction = kamailio.mymodule.func,    -- Function being tested. kamailio here is a global         REQUIRED -- var which contains modules werepassed into run() -- or just call global function like ksr_requrest_route -- has to be called directly.
         expectedResult = "a",                       -- Expected result of tested function resultContainer = { "$avp", "result" },     -- If function puts some value into the vp result -- container describes for testSuite where to find